E-commerce & Logistics

 Stack selected for the scale of the problem

-This product needed a stack that handles many integrations, dense domain logic, and operations executed in parallel by internal teams and external systems.
+The product needed a stack that could handle many integrations, complex domain logic, and parallel operations across internal teams and external systems.